alxfed/alxfed.github.io/_posts/2018-05-11-Vim-the-editor.markdown

 **L** - move the cursor to the **l**owest line in the window;<br><br>
 **M** - move the cursor to the **m**iddle line in the window.<br><br>
 ## Windows.
-The most important command for windows is a **Ctrl-w** movement of your left hand, you type another letter after doing it and you get a window action.<br><br>
+The most important command for Vim's windows is a **Ctrl-w** two-finger movement of your left hand, you type another letter after doing it and you get a window action.<br><br>
 #### Maximizing - minimizing.
 **Ctrl-w + _** - maximize the hight of the current window;<br><br>
 **Ctrl-w + |** - maximize the width of the current window;<br><br>